Skip to content

 What to do about plastic in the food chain?

-In the fight against plastic waste in the oceans and microplastics in food, I would now like to give you the following tips to help you make a real difference in your everyday life itself simply by following your heart.
+In the fight against plastic waste in the oceans and microplastic in food, I would now like to give you the following tips to help you make a real difference in your everyday life itself simply by following your heart.

 Avoid microplastics